Entrepreneurs First Failed Business Ideas

 Why it failed: You can probably imagine why this idea failed… A few people actually bought it, but it is really just a gimmick and you’d receive an empty jar.
 Shipping cost alone ended up killing the idea as well.

-Takeaway: Start a business that won’t die in three weeks after the PR stint cools down.
+Takeaway: Start a business with no money that won’t die in three weeks after the PR stint cools down.
 Also, if you are going to ship anything, make sure you have good margins on your product.

 6. Tech/gaming website